leon-zanker/cinit/README.md

 - `lldb` or another debugger (only if you plan on using the `make debug` command)
 - `bear` (only if you need to generate `compile_commands.json` files)

-To install `cinit`, clone the repository to a location of your choice, `cd` into the directory and run the following commands to create a symbolic link to the executable.
+To install `cinit`, clone the repository to a location of your choice, `cd` into the directory and run the following commands to compile and create a symbolic link to the executable.
 Switch out "location/in/your/path" for the directory you want to put the symbolic link in:

 ```shell
 $ make